nboltralik/Fractus/README.md

 ---
 ## Why You Should Use Fractus
 1. It's unique.
-There is only one other Latin programming language ever written, [Lusus](https://en.wikipedia.org/wiki/Lusus_(programming_language), and there is more documentation on wikipedia than the language's website.
+There is only one other Latin programming language ever written, [Lusus](https://en.wikipedia.org/wiki/Lusus_(programming_language)), and there is more documentation on wikipedia than the language's website.
 2. You want to learn exactly seven words of Latin: no more, no less, and proper grammar does not concern you.
 3. You believe that no language that is easy to use is worth using.

 ### Quotes about Fractus

 > "Who wrote this crap?" - Me
-> "I know I fixed *that*!" - Also me
+> "I could have sworn I just fixed that!" - Also me
+> "Ok I did fix this problem earlier, why is it happening again?" - (you guessed it) Me
 > "I thought code was ones and zeros" - a friend
-> "How is it a language if you can't speak it?" - another friend
+> "I don't understand, how is it a language if you can't speak it?" - another friend
 > "Looks great sweetie" - My mother